archivesunleashed/archivesunleashed.org/content/cloud/index.md

 Future development will focus on filtering further down on a collection, and integrating the new [DataFrame](https://spark.apache.org/docs/latest/sql-programming-guide.html) functionality we're adding to AUT via a [JDBC](https://en.wikipedia.org/wiki/JDBC_driver) connector.

 ## Can I try it out?

-Currently, anyone with an Archive-It subscription can take the Cloud for a spin.
-Please just come over to <http://cloud.archivesunleashed.org> and give it a try.

 The Archives Unleashed Cloud is an open-source project; you can view the codebase [here](http://github.com/archivesunleashed/auk).
 Although it is tied closely to the canonical instance running at <http://cloud.archivesunleashed.org>, it can also be run as a standalone project on your own server, desktop, or laptop!
 That said, our primary focus is on the canonical instance that we are hosting.
 However, if there is interest in generalizing aspects of the project, [let us know and we can collaborate](https://archivesunleashed.org/get-involved/) and figure out how to make it happen.